mmunz/fdcs/README.md

 - **make sure you use froxlor with libnss-extrausers instead of libnss-mysql.**
   We need the extrausers files to mount them inside the container. libnss-extrausers is only available in recent versions of Froxlor, you may even have to use master from git.
-- clone this repository to /usr/local/.
-Due to hardcoded paths it needs to be in this location:
+- clone this repository, e.g. to /usr/local/

   ```
   cd /usr/local
   git clone https://github.com/mmunz/fdcs.git
   ```

+  **If you are using another path than /usr/local make sure to adapt all paths (e.g. in sudoers and pam files)**
+- adapt the configuration to your environment, see **config/default.config.sh**
 - add fdcs system user and add it to the docker group:

   ```